telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-overview.md

 ## Key Features

-* **Visualize HTML content**: RadRichTextEditor can display HTML content that includes paragraphs, formatted text, images, tables, ordered and bullet lists, and more.
+* **Visualize HTML content**: RadRichTextEditor can display HTML content that includes paragraphs, formatted text, images, tables, ordered and unordered lists, and more.

 * **Rich text editing features**: The control comes with various editing capabilities:
 	* Text formatting such as bold, italic, underline and strikethrough;